kasenetz/hbcd-docs/docs/measures/index.md

 </div>
 <div class="collapsible-content">
 <br>
-<p>The purpose of this warning is to provide guidance for responsible data use, interpretation, and communication.
-This also includes conceptual warnings (e.g., difference between sex assigned at birth and gender identity, bias due to attrition or non-response).</p>
+<p>The Expert Review warnings provide critical guidance for researchers from subject matter experts including information such as considerations and recommendations for measure usage, known issues, and important reminders.
+This information is intended to aid in transparency, best practice, and ease of use for a given measure/data type.</p>
 </div>
 </p>